 Course Coordinator: Joyleen de Leo

-The full timetable of all activities for this course can be accessed from Course Planner.One intensive workshop: Monday 14 December to Friday 18 December
+The full timetable of all activities for this course can be accessed from Course Planner.Two intensive workshops on:

 Course Learning OutcomesAIMS:

 The aim of this course is to develop a sophisticated repertoire of theory and pedagogies appropriate to your field.